 Who I Am

-I’m a compassionate guide dedicated to improving the lives of teens and families.
-With a decade of service to youth in and out of the therapy space, my passion comes from the hundreds of young people who have opened up their inner world to me, to trust and receive wisdom, and to be kinder to themselves.
+I’m a compassionate guide and adolescent mental health expert dedicated to improving the lives of teens and families.
+Working specifically with adolescent mental health since 2014, my passion and expertise come from thousands of hours sitting with young people who have opened up their inner world to me, to trust and receive wisdom in order to practice kindness with themselves

 As a therapist and administrator, I built mental health programs from the ground up, increasing access to support for thousands of middle and high schoolers.
 During my time working in schools, I learned that sometimes the simplest solutions applied consistently can be the most profound.
 With school and nonprofit partners, I created curriculum programs that addressed topics such as: emotions, substance use, peer relationships, communication, conflict resolution, self care, identity formation, and cultural pride.